-- > Must notify the University Registrar and Associate Vice President of the names of the student's advisor and any witnesses who will attend the hearing, at least three days before the hearing. - Must submit a copy of any document that the student wishes to present into evidence to the University Registrar and Associate Vice President at least three days before the hearing. - > Will be notified of the charges against him/her, in writing, prior to the hearing. - > Will be informed of the evidence upon which a charge is based. - > Will have a reasonable length of time to prepare a response to any charges. - > Will receive a copy of an investigation report prior to any hearing. - > Will be given the opportunity to present his/her defense and offer evidence at the hearing. - > Will receive a written determination of the charges and notifications of any sanctions imposed, in a timely manner. - > Will be afforded confidentiality throughout the process. - > Will have the right to waive any of these rights.
+- > Must notify the associate vice president and University registrar of the names of the student's advisor and any witnesses who will attend the hearing, at least three days before the hearing. - Must submit a copy of any document that the student wishes to present into evidence to the associate vice president and University registrar at least three days before the hearing. - > Will be notified of the charges against him/her, in writing, prior to the hearing. - > Will be informed of the evidence upon which a charge is based. - > Will have a reasonable length of time to prepare a response to any charges. - > Will receive a copy of an investigation report prior to any hearing. - > Will be given the opportunity to present his/her defense and offer evidence at the hearing. - > Will receive a written determination of the charges and notifications of any sanctions imposed, in a timely manner. - > Will be afforded confidentiality throughout the process. - > Will have the right to waive any of these rights.